- I. Introduction to Coloring Outer Space: Celestial Scenes

 A Window to Wonder: Inspiring Curiosity

 Coloring celestial scenes can ignite a curiosity about the universe that extends beyond your coloring book.
-As you explore different astronomical phenomena through coloring, you may find yourself wanting to
+As you explore different astronomical phenomena through coloring, you may find yourself wanting to learn more about stars, galaxies, and other cosmic wonders.

 Take this opportunity to dive deeper into astronomy books or documentaries.
 Let your newfound interest guide you towards a greater understanding of the mysteries that await us among the stars.